Updated: Oct 21, 2022

 For the first time in a while, I experienced more stillness in myself, almost a sense of timelessness.
 And after a while, it happened: my outer world changed.
 My email communication returned to normal, the right people were coming into my life, and I was actually getting more things done with less effort.
 Time no longer felt like an enemy that needed to be managed.
 I felt more at ease and more rested.

 Of course, it took many years for me to experience that level of ease and flow in a more consistent way.
 It was almost as if I was initially allowed entrance into what felt like a timeless state for the sole purpose of knowing that it was there, and could be accessed at any time if I chose to.
 The potentiality of it at any moment became very real to me.

 Could it be that the more we attend to our self-care and act from a place of inner guidance on what's most aligned for us in each moment, the more flow and synchronicity we experience in our lives?
 That's certainly been my experience.

 I invite you to start experimenting with your relationship with time.

 p.s.
 On my album, 'You Are Eternal' , I composed a song on the piano called, 'Beyond Space & Time', which is intended to help you relax your mind and experience greater peace in your day.
 You can listen to it on the music player of my music page.

-As an executive coach & consultant, Ryan helps business leaders, entrepreneurs, & truth seekers access their intuitive guidance & follow their purpose, at work & beyond.
-Ryan is also a meditation teacher, improvisational classical pianist, & a professed monk and uses his business, creative, and spiritual backgrounds to support people in living with greater purpose, presence, and peace.
+As a Spiritual Guide and Executive & Life Coach, I help business leaders, entrepreneurs, & truth seekers access their intuitive guidance & follow their purpose, at work & beyond.
+I am also a Meditation Teacher, Improvisational Classical Pianist, & a Professed Monk and use my business, creative, and spiritual backgrounds to support people in living with greater purpose, presence, and peace.